-Military and overseas voters can use a special process to get and return their ballot.
+Military and overseas voters use a special process to get and return their ballot.
 Read the eligibility rules below before you apply.
 A spouse, parent, sibling or child age 18 and over can apply for you.

-Download a Federal Write-In Absentee Ballot (FWAB) if you worry there is not enough time to have a regular absentee ballot sent.
+Download and send a Federal Write-In Absentee Ballot (FWAB) if you worry there is not enough time to have a regular absentee ballot sent.
 The emergency ballot is a blank sheet to write your choices on and mail back.